 More of a long short story than a novel, La Dentellière (trans. as The Lacemaker) is intriguing, entrancing and very re-readable.
 There are obviously some influences from the Nouveau Roman – particularly, I think, towards the end when an emaciated Pomme falls in the road and the cars are described in a geometrical fashion that made me think of Alain Robbe-Grillet.

 This Goncourt-winning third novel has plagued Lainé for decades because he just views it as an excercice de style, far from the best novel he's ever written, although he is well aware that he'll always be seen as a one-novel guy.
-So am I aware of this, although I'll have to give a few of his later novels a try when I come across them.
+This is the impression I had too, although I'll have to give a few of his later novels a try when I come across them.
 This one I spotted in a Lourmarin (84) vide grenier and snapped up for 50 centimes.
-I'd avidly read some years before, and this time too far from disappointed me, as Claude Goretta's film of the book – the movie that really set Isabelle Huppert on the path to stardom – didn't disappoint me either.
+I'd avidly read the book some years before, and this time too it far from disappointed me, and Claude Goretta's film of the book – the movie that really set Isabelle Huppert on the path to stardom – is well worth viewing too.